Menu Close

 • Decisions of the jury are final.
 No appeals or reviews will be accepted.

-• The Ottawa Piano Festival awards Gold/Silver/Bronze/Merit certificates to our participant.
+• The Ottawa Piano Festival awards Gold/Silver/Bronze/Merit standings to our participant.
 We don’t hand out 1st/2nd/3rd places.
-Each certificate represents a level of quality, and so several students can receive a gold, and the same with other certificates.
+Each certificate represents a level of quality, and so several students can receive a Gold, and the same with other standings.

 • Participants will be issued comment sheets and certificates at the end of the class.